 If you’re facing Alzheimer’s disease, it’s very likely you have a number of other medical concerns you’re struggling with.
 Sometimes, the medications you take for your physical health problems can interact and worsen the symptoms of your Alzheimer’s disease and make your memory and thinking skills even worse.
 You may have begun to wander off, unsure of the time or place, and inadvertently placed yourself in harm’s way.
 You may find it increasingly challenging to perform simple activities of daily living such as toileting and eating, which can lead to many complications.
 It’s time for you to get the help you need for your Alzheimer’s disease.

-An inpatient program offers safety and security for people who have Alzheimer’s disease – notably those who wander – which can ease the minds of all involved.
-Inpatient treatment is an ideal situation for people with Alzheimer’s to have their medications evaluated for efficacy and adjusted as needed while providing the behavioral therapies necessary to return to the client’s highest level of functioning.
+An inpatient treatment center offers safety and security for people who have Alzheimer’s disease – notably those who wander – which can ease the minds of all involved.
+Inpatient mental health treatment is an ideal situation for people with Alzheimer’s to have their medications evaluated for efficacy and adjusted as needed while providing the behavioral therapies necessary to return to the client’s highest level of functioning.
 Additionally, an inpatient treatment center can help loved ones and family members work together to determine the next appropriate best step for their loved one.

 Program Philosophy and Benefits